Daimler doubles down on austerity as electric era beckons | DW | 10.02.2020

 Daimler denied that its planned 60,000 output would be cut in half in 2020, but those rumors continue to linger.
 The Handelsblatt report published on Monday spoke of a crisis in the company over its finances and the battery issue.

-Frank Schwope, automotive analyst at German lender Nord LB said in a research note that as Daimler now faces numerous electric competitors, it should now consider a merger.
+Frank Schwope, automotive analyst at German lender Nord LB said in a research note that as Daimler is now struggling in the face numerous electric high-end competitors — not just Tesla — it should now consider a merger.

 He called for either a tie-up with BMW, a German-French solution with Renault and Nissan or a German-Chinese-Swedish solution with Geely and Volvo.